React

 import { SayProvider, useSay } from '@saykit/react/client';<SayProvider>

-Render SayProvider once near the top of your client tree, passing in the locale string and the messages catalogue for that locale.
+Render SayProvider once near the top of your client tree, with the active locale and its messages:

 import { SayProvider } from '@saykit/react/client';